 The Big Fix (1978)

 This was about to get switched off as I was finding Richard Dreyfuss just too fucking irritating.
 At one point Moses Wine (Richard Dreyfuss) is called a dick by his ex-girlfriend Lila (Susan Anspach) which had a double meaning, one that he was a private detective and two that he was an annoying turd.
 Some have called this a comedy but I wasn't getting any laughs.
 I prefer to see it as a neo-noir/political-thriller kind of thing.
 Anyway somewhere near the halfway point the tone changed from obnoxious whimsy to pretty much hardboiled so I was able to stay for the duration.
 The capricious tonal change wasn't just in the mood and acting, the score all of a sudden dropped the light vaudeville vibe to the sounds of crime funk.
 In the end The Big Fix was a good little story and I was just able to forgive the aggravating scenes from early on.
 It's also pretty hard to get past the sometimes misty eyed nostalgia for extreme left 60s politics.
 There also seems to be some kind over correcting going on here as people who once supported terrorism are now trying to stop terrorism.
 Moses gets a case to track down the culprit of a public smear campaign against Californian governor candidate Miles Hawthorne.
 The investigation uncovers an entire political conspiracy that goes all the way back to the mid 60s and includes campus radicalism, murders, framing, planned terrorist attacks and a whole lot more.
 John Lithgow with fantastic hair and beard is brilliant as Sam Hawthorne's campaign co-ordinator.
-This film had great potential to become a classic as the story is very compelling but its chances were ruined because some of the stuff in the script sucked along with the casting of Dreyfuss.
-A missed opportunity.
+This film had some potential as the story is very compelling but its chances were ruined because a lot of the stuff in the script sucked along with the casting of Dreyfuss who also sucked.

 You Were Never Really Here (2017)